The Hub’s New Hub

 Slip65, a recently completed condominium project sold all 80 units within two months–a record-setting pace further highlighting the demand for luxury residences just one stop away from Downtown Boston.
 Asking prices ranged from $700 to more than $1,000 per square foot.

 The recent completion of The Eddy, Boston East and Portside at East Pier have added 910 units of luxury apartments into the market.
-The most anticipated project, Hodge Boiler Works by elite developer, The Davis Companies, will add 119 luxury condominiums further showcasing more home ownership opportunities across Boston Harbor.
-Regardless of Amazon’s decision, Suffolk Down Redevelopment is expected to bring at least 7,500 more residential units to this thriving neighborhood.
+The most anticipated project, DeNormandie Wharf by elite developer, The Davis Companies, will add 107 luxury condominiums further showcasing more home ownership opportunities across the Harbor.
+Regardless of Amazon’s decision, Suffolk Down Redevelopment is expected to bring at least 7,500 more residential units to this thriving neighborhood within the next decade.

 Prices in East Boston for new construction are now comparable to those in other emerging neighborhoods such as Allston and Brighton.However, with the lack of retail development in the upcoming pipeline, will East Boston continue to attract a strong demographics, or will they be drawn elsewhere?